 - Placement learning opportunities

 You are expected to prepare for your lessons and conduct independent study reading around lecture topics.

 - OSCEs (Objective Structured Clinical Examinations)

 You will also be required to evidence your skills in the workplace.
 Alongside your e-portfolio, you will be observed in practice by a workplace mentor who will assess you against the apprenticeship standard.

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

 This final part of the degree apprenticeship allows you to prepare for assessment and have the opportunity to demonstrate your skills ready to become a registered physiotherapist.

 Placements 1 and 2

-Once you have completed the necessary inductions and preparations you will undertake two, 2.5 days per week 10-week block placements.
+Once you have completed the necessary inductions and preparations, you will undertake two placements (2.5 days per week, 10-week blocks).
 Placement 1 will be at the end of the first year and placement 2 will be at the start of the second year.

 These placements will allow you to gain first-hand insight into the role of a physiotherapist.
 Your role will be observational at the start, but as you gain skills learned in your other modules, you will be able to apply these immediately.
 Your development will be rapid, and you will gain skills and knowledge that will be further developed in your second year.